asam-ev/.github/profile/CONTRIBUTING.md

         4. The deliverable is free from malware.
         5. The deliverable is relevant for ASAM standardization work.

-- The product is handed over to an ASAM project group for continued development and jointly released via the ASAM marketplace.
+- The product is handed over to an ASAM project group for continued development(modification/extension) and jointly released via the ASAM marketplace.

      The declaration document specifies that: